beniwtv/vr-streaming-overlay/README.md

 # VR Streaming Overlay

-This is a SteamVR overlay for streamers on Linux.
+This is a SteamVR overlay for streamers on Linux/Windows.
-(It is made with Godot, so theoretically this could run on Windows and MacOSX too, feedback and patches welcome ;)
+(Made using the awesome Godot game engine ;)

 **Note:** The master on this repository is kept roughly in sync with Godot / Godot OpenVR master.
 For official releases of Godot please check the releases page and/or the respective branches.

-**Note:** The changed version of the plugin is only compiled for Linux at the moment.
+**Note:** While this is also compiled for Windows at the moment, this is currently untested.
+Feedback is welcome here :)

-Also note this is in *VERY* early state, but early testers/feedback are welcome of course!
+Also note this is in an early state, but testers/feedback are welcome of course!

 Current features:
 - Should support all SteamVR-supported headsets (only HTC Vive/Valve Index tested though - feedback welcome)